 - Inspiration that comes from within and is shared with others

 I’m grateful every morning when I wake up and have been given another day to live and enjoy.
 I don’t take that for granted.

 How about you?
 Is your life fulfilling and exciting as a confident woman?
 If you hesitate to respond with a ‘yes!’ it might be a good time for some honest introspection and evaluation.

 If you need a boost in that direction, consider the benefits of a self development plan.
 It might be just what you need!

-Becoming a confident woman is a process, and one of the benefits of being women over 50 is that we’ve lived long enough to have developed many of those characteristics.
+Self-confidence, as we age, is a process, and one of the signs of a confident woman is that we’ve lived long enough to have developed many of those characteristics.
 We just might need a bit of encouragement to refine them!